-Confession: I like to think I'm a worldly traveller, but when it comes to cruising, I treasure the days spent drifting at sea just as much as our ports of call.
+Confession: I like to think I’m a worldly traveler, but when it comes to cruising, I treasure the days spent drifting at sea just as much as our ports of call.
 And that’s what I love most about transatlantic itineraries: Sophisticated cities and tropical islands, co-mingled with leisurely days sailing the Atlantic Ocean.

 Try this experiment: Tell a colleague about your upcoming transatlantic cruise.
 Say “transatlantic” very slowly, stretching out your vowels.….Traaaans-aaaaat-laaaant-tic.
 Sounds exotic, yes?
 Watch your co-worker’s eyes go wide as they wonder exactly what this entails and where you’re going.

 Well, for starters, you explain, you select an itinerary that embarks from either a United States or European port city.
 In between, your trajectory can be as simple or sophisticated as you choose.
 If you have more time, consider a 20-day tropical tour such as Norwegian Epic’s, sailing from Florida through The Caribbean, with island adventures in Mexico, Jamaica, the Bahamas, before tacking north-northeast to Bermuda, and culminating in a grand exploration of Madeira, Granada, and Barcelona, Spain.
 (Were you able to get that all out in one breath?)

 Should you prefer to plot a shorter course, you can still opt for a diverse itinerary such as Norwegian Getaway's cruise between Copenhagen, Denmark and Miami, Florida, with some amazing port stops in Azores and the Caribbean.